fsprojects/FSharp.Data.GraphQL/README.md

   // ...
 ```

-That way, in the compile schema phase, the Schema is modified and execution maps are generated inside the `SchemaCompileContext` object.
-On the operation planning phase, values of the `PlanningContext` object are used to generate an execution plan, and finally, this plan is passed alongside other values in the `ExecutionContext` object to the operation execution phase, wich finally uses them to execute the query and generate a `GQLResponse`.
+That way, in the compile schema phase, the schema is modified and execution maps are generated inside the `SchemaCompileContext` object.
+During the operation planning phase, values of the `PlanningContext` object are used to generate an execution plan, and finally, this plan is passed alongside other values in the `ExecutionContext` object to the operation execution phase, wich finally uses them to execute the query and generate a `GQLResponse`.

-With that being said, a middleware can be used to intercept each of those phases, and make customizations to them, modifying operations as needed.
-Each middleware must be implemented as a function with specific signature, and wrapped inside an `IExecutorMiddleware` interface:
+With that being said, a middleware can be used to intercept each phase and customize them as necessary.
+Each middleware must be implemented as a function with a specific signature, and wrapped inside an `IExecutorMiddleware` interface:

 ```fsharp
 type SchemaCompileMiddleware =